Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Do room-temperature eggs really matter?

 Often, yes.
-Room-temperature eggs blend more smoothly into batters and are less likely to cause batter to break or seize.
-They are especially helpful in cakes and some custards.
-That said, some recipes are designed for cold eggs, so the formula matters.
+Room-temperature eggs blend more smoothly into batters and are less likely to cause curdling or batter breakage.
+They are especially helpful in cakes and many custards.

 What happens if I add an extra egg to cookies?

 The cookies will usually become softer, thicker, and more cake-like.
-In some formulas, they may spread less and taste richer.
-The result depends on the ratio of sugar, flour, and fat, but the egg change will be noticeable.
+In some recipes they may spread less and taste richer.
+The exact result depends on the balance of sugar, flour, and fat, but the change is usually noticeable.

 Conclusion